 Yet such appeals tend to result in a child feeling more defensive than genuinely empathetic towards the person they've affected.
 So how do we help our children develop empathy and impulse control?
 Children learn about empathy mostly through the direct experience of being empathized with and experiencing how it helps them feel better.
 This leads to the understanding that empathy helps *people* feel better.
 A child deserves and needs empathy not just when they've been wronged, but also when their desires and strong emotions lead them to act in ways that are anti social.
 These are situations where a child is struggling and has much to learn and they need our patient guidance.
 They need empathy when they've done something they shouldn't do, just as much as they need it when they injure themselves.

+They can't care about how they've upset another until they get that we care about THEIR upset.
 Children rarely respond positively to an appeal to care for how another has been negatively affected by them if they themselves are not gaining the empathy and care that they need for their feelings *in this current experience*.
 "Can't you see you upset your sister" is more likely to evoke more resentment towards little sister than empathy.
 This isn't because they don't care, but because they're not gaining the help they need to work through the difficult emotions that the situation stirs up for them.